AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-31-agentic-coding-tools.md

 Amazon's Kiro takes a spec-driven development approach.
 Before it writes any code, it converts your prompt into EARS notation requirements.
 The agent then implements against those requirements, creating an auditable trail from request to implementation.

-Kiro has agent hooks that automate follow-ups — run tests on save, deploy on green, rollback on red.
+Kiro has agent hooks that automate follow-ups: run tests on save, deploy on green, rollback on red.
 The free tier is generous, and the per-prompt credit pricing means you only pay for what you use.

 ### Zed